 Milk: Use whole milk, or substitute for your preferred milk like almond, rice or oat.

-Olive oil: Instead of butter.
+Olive oil is used instead of butter in this recipe.
+It provides extra moisture and flavour.
 You can also cut the oil entirely and add apple puree or mashed banana.

 Chocolate chips!
-This is the only part of the recipe that does contain refined sugar, unless you choose a sugar free chocolate.
-For double chocolate zucchini muffins, add 1/2 cup dark chocolate chips.
+Choose a sugar free chocolate if required, or dark chocolate with low sugar content.
 You can skip the chocolate chips altogether if you prefer, but… CHOCOLATE!!!

 - Mix the dry ingredients (flour, cocoa or cacao, baking powder and cinnamon) together in a bowl